Parkinson's is a progressive neurological condition.

 As well as affecting movement, people with Parkinson's can find that other issues, such as tiredness, pain, depression and constipation, can have an impact on their day-to-day lives.

-The symptoms someone has and how quickly the condition develops will differ from one person to the next.
+Symptoms and the speed at which the condition develops will differ from one person to the next.

 As Parkinson's progresses, an increased amount of care and support may be required, although many people maintain a good quality of life with limited care or treatment.

-We fund research into finding better treatments and ways to improve the quality of life for people with Parkinson's.
-As the UK's Parkinson's support and research charity we're leading the work to find a cure.
+We fund research into finding better treatments and ways to improve the quality of life for people with Parkinson's as well as finding a cure.

 It's not easy to diagnose Parkinson's.
 There are no laboratory tests so it's important that the diagnosis is made by a specialist.